New Jersey Bariatric Center

 menu

-“Stop stressing, you are going to make yourself sick!”
-How many of us have heard this before?
-Did you ever wonder if there were any medical facts to support these words of warning?
+Stress leads to weight gain.
+How many of us in NJ have heard this before?
+Did you ever wonder if there were any medical facts to support this statement?
 It turns out that there are.
 Stressful situations can trigger an increase in the hormones adrenaline and cortisol.
 Over time, these hormone increases can lead to health problems such as high blood pressure, diabetes, and obesity.
-And, cortisol increases hunger and causes more of the calories that one consumes to be converted to fat leading to weight gain.
+And, cortisol increases hunger and causes more of the calories that one consumes to be converted to fat, which also means stress can lead to weight gain.

 • Give yourself a break.
 Take each day as it comes, and allow yourself to make mistakes.
 If you have a bad day and make poor food choices, start with a clean slate the next day.